scottwarren/code-showcase/README.md

 *Remaining/Outstanding changes/future improvements*

- * I still need to add a "loading" indicator for when the frontend is fetching messages instead of just showing "No messages found" until it's fetched
+ * Add a "loading" indicator for when the frontend is fetching messages instead of just showing "No messages found" until it's fetched
- * Display the date for the message received in a more human readable format (eg `20m ago`, `1d ago`)
  * Not hit the messages API endpoint to retrieve the messages when we change the `read` status
+ * Message pagination

 #### API